got5/tapestry-cdi/README.md

 Indeed, CDI brings with it a lot of powerful functionality we would like to see in Tapestry.

-For example, CDI scope management is essential when we speak about stateful bean.
-Then the CDI Event API greatly simplifies the use of events and could be well used in the framework.
+For example, CDI Event API greatly simplifies the use of events and could be well used in the framework.
 They are part of the goals for the next release.